ORIE4741/section/Section 1 Julia/README.md

 git clone https://github.com/ORIE4741/section.git
 ```

 There will be a cloned folder named "section" in your local computer.
-Find the folder of this Julia section, open Julia_Syntax_Tutorial.ipynb to get started!
+Find the folder of this Julia section, open Julia_Syntax_Tutorial.ipynb.